AI4Bharat/setu/README.md

 ## Deduplication Stage

 The deduplication stage of Setu performs fuzzy deduplication using MinHashLSH implemented in [text-dedup](https://github.com/ChenghaoMou/text-dedup).
 This stage helps in identifying and eliminating duplicate documents, enhancing data cleanliness and efficiency.

+# Usage

+For running the different stages in setu, You can refer to the [commands](./examples/commands.md) file and the also utilize the [demo](./examples/demo.ipynb) to understand the usage and output of the different stages.
+Make sure you configure the ```$USER``` and ```--master``` to point to your user folder and corresponding spark master URL.
+If you choose to store your datasets in a different location make sure you modify the different path arguments for the commands accordingly.